12121-2121230/Rofcoder/README.md

 1. Initial Setup & Validation
 Launch Rofcoder via the Windows Start Menu or the portable .msi.
 Navigate to the Settings or Environment Configuration panel.
 Verify that your local Python and MinGW system paths are correctly mapped.
-The integrated env_validator.pyw simplifies this by verifying existing local installations and mapping them to the application path.
 Preparing Your Source Code
 You can load your source code into the editor via two methods:
 Local Import: Use the integrated directory explorer to open an existing local script.